T. Wingate Andrews High School: Athletics

-Andrews is currently a 2A school with a large athletic program.
-In the 2015–2016 school year, Derek Anderson became the current athletic director.
-Anderson had previously coached football and track at Andrews from 2003 until 2007.
-Sports include soccer, basketball, football, baseball, track, cross country, softball, cheerleading, and volleyball.
-Eleven of its alumni football players have gone on to play in the National Football League.
-Several students each year receive athletic scholarships for college, particularly for football, track & field, and women's basketball.
+Andrews is a 2A school with a large athletic program.
+Sports include soccer, basketball, football, baseball, track, cross country, softball, cheerleading, volleyball, and wrestling.
+Eleven T.W.
+Andrews alumni football players have gone on to play in the National Football League.
+Several students each year receive athletic scholarships for college, particularly for football, track and field, and women's basketball.

-Arts

-Andrews offers fine arts classes in visual arts, music, and drama.